lapisdecor/DCProject/codebook.md

 std - refers to standard deviation;
 x, y, z - refers to the 3-axial signals in the X, Y and Z directions.

 As an example, **time_bodyaccjerkmag_std** variable name represents the process used to estimate the values it holds:  **time** domain signals were captured, then filtered to remove noise.
-The **body** linear **acceleration** was derived in time to obtain **jerk** signals and the **magnitude** of this signals was calculated.
-Finally the **standard deviation** was estimated.
+The **body** linear **acceleration** (acc) was derived in time to obtain **jerk** signals and the **magnitude** (mag) of this signals was calculated.
+Finally the **standard deviation** (std) was estimated.
 This value is now a mean grouped by subject and activity.

-A detailed description of this process for each of the 81 variable names is not made here because it would be too extent and because the prior example ilustrates how to do it.
+A detailed description of this name formation process for each of the 81 variable names is not made here because it would be too extent and because the prior example ilustrates how to do it.
 If you need more explanation on the process behind some variable names, please take a look at the description of the original variables collected on the experiment which can be found in the features_info.txt file on the UCI HAR Dataset directory.

 This tidy dataset **does not contain** the variables which **do not refer to mean and standard deviation** present on that directory.